aws-deepracer-community/deepracer-on-the-spot/README.md

 Simple cloudformation template to assist in creating ec2 instances for deep racer learning.

 ## Two stack, one for S3 storage bucket and EFS filesystem, a second one for an ec2 instance.
 The ec2 instance mounts the efs at /home/ubunty/efs - base-resources.yaml and instance.yaml
-Supporting scripts: create-base-resources.hs and delete-base-resources.sh
+Supporting scripts: create-base-resources.sh and delete-base-resources.sh

 create-base-resources.sh takes mandatory parameters: stack-name, ip address to add to ncls, ncl rule number The script also makes assumptions about account structure and figures out which VPC (defaul) to use, and randomly pics a subnet.